Find Grad Schools

 Time Management: Managing one’s own time and the time of others.

-There were about 15,000 jobs for Geophysical Data Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 15,000 jobs in the United States for Geophysical Data Technician.
 New jobs are being produced at a rate of 16% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Geophysical Data Technician by 2026.
-The BLS estimates 1,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.

 undefined